Preyer, a Democrat, was the representative for North Carolina's 6th congressional district from 1969 to 1980.

-Each dot in the chart below was a member of the House of Representatives in 1980.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Preyer is shown as a purple triangle. (analysis methodology)
+Preyer is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1980 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Preyer sponsored bills primarily in these issue areas:

 Some of Preyer’s most recently sponsored bills include...